-Policy on Financial Contributions
+Policy on Development Contributions and Financial Contributions

-To present the policy for financial contributions.
+To present the policy for development and financial contributions.

 Policy

 We have a policy in relation to the purposes for which development contributions or financial contributions may be required.
 Only territorial authorities have the statutory ability to charge development contributions.
 Accordingly, we cannot charge development contributions.
 However, we are able to charge for financial contributions pursuant to the Resource Management Act 1991.